-The Sub fixtures feature requires an updated personality file.
+The Sub fixtures feature has to be defined in the fixture's personality.
 If sub fixtures does not work on your fixture you may need to obtain the latest fixture personality from Avolites.

 3.1.6 Patching by RDM

 RDM (Remote Device Management) is a system which allows the console to interrogate the lighting rig to find out what's there.
 It can then patch itself to match the existing DMX addresses.
 You can also remotely change modes and other settings on the fixture.